FAQs for the Sweet v. McMahon Settlement

 -

 Parent borrowers can and should apply for borrower defense if they have not already, even though the time has passed to receive any benefit related to the settlement.
 Parent borrowers can apply for borrower defense here.
 For an informational guide on applying for borrower defense, click here.
 In their applications, parents should specify that they are applying in relation to the loan they took out for the school that the student attended, and they should detail the school misconduct that the student experienced.
-If the student loans were discharge, the parent should also mention that in their application.
+If the student’s loans were discharged, the parent should also mention that in their application.

 Settlement Relief